canjs/canjs/guides/getting-started-tutorial/app-state.md

 </button>
 ```

-We've removed the DOM code from our View Model and are now working directly
+We've removed the DOM code from our View Model, and are now working directly
 with the application.
 In addition, we added code that would show and hide the content
-of the can.Component to our ViewModel.
+of the `can.Component` to our ViewModel.
 We need to update our view template to reflect these
 changes.
 In the same file (`restaurant_list.stache`), update the select dropdown
 in the template as follows: